wn-doolittle/caliper-spec/caliper.md

 <a name="dataSerialization" />

 ## 3.0 Serialization of the Model
 Over the last decade the advent of cloud-based, networked applications have led to changes in the way data is structured and represented.
-Data once considered strictly hierarchical like a curriculum, a course roster or a transcript now frequently link out to other kinds of data.
+Data once considered strictly hierarchical, like a curriculum, a course roster, or a transcript now frequently link out to other kinds of data.
 Modeling bundles of data pointing to other bundles of data now requires thinking in terms of graphs and [Linked Data](#linkedData).
 Caliper [Event](#event) data presents us with similar structures.
-A Caliper [Event](#event) can link to user data, digital content, courses and rosters, grades and credentials, institutional and organizational data, application and session data and so on, the sources of which are likely diverse and the opportunities for discovering new relationships between the entities represented therein both numerous as well as enlightening.
+A Caliper [Event](#event) can link to user data, digital content, courses and rosters, grades and credentials, institutional and organizational data, application and session data, and so on, the sources of which are likely diverse and the opportunities for discovering new relationships between the entities represented therein both numerous as well as enlightening.

 Exchanging data linked to other data distributed across a wide network requires both a simple, well-understood data-interchange format as well as means of defining unambiguously the underlying semantics or meaning intended for the data structures transmitted from one machine to another.
 For Caliper, [JSON-LD](#jsonldDef) provides the necessary representational horsepower to both describe these kinds of data linkages and specify how data is to be understood when published and shared across a network.